omid-shaterian/Udemy-Project/README.md

 3. **Filter and Sort Results:**
    - Only instructors with a growth rate exceeding 50% in any given year were included in the results.
    - Results were sorted in descending order of growth rate.
+## Saving Views and Optimizing Queries

+After crafting the queries, I saved the more complex ones as views to streamline their use in Power BI for creating visualizations.
+Additionally, I created indexes for frequently used columns to enhance the speed and efficiency of query execution.
+This optimization significantly improved the processing time for complex queries, such as keyword categorization (question 2.5), as demonstrated in the images available in the image folder.